Get longer eyelashes

-Latisse solution is a prescription treatment for hypotrichosis used to grow eyelashes, making them thicker, darker, and longer.
+Latisse solution is a prescription treatment for hypotrichosis (lack of eyelashes) used to grow eyelashes, making them thicker, darker, and longer.
 Eyelash hypotrchosis is another name for having inadequate or not enough eyelashes.

 Latisse is believed to affect the growth (anagen) phase of the eyelash hair cycle in 2 ways: first, it increases the length of this phase; and second, it increases the number of hairs in this growth phase.
 The exact way it works is unknown.